eleven-sh/hetzner-cloud-provider/README.md

 ## Infrastructure costs

-The cost of running a sandbox on Hetzner is equal to the cost of the `server` used.
+The cost of running a sandbox on Hetzner is equal to the cost of the cloud `server` used.

+All other components are 100% free.

 ## License